libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

 Coupled multiscale approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 QM approaches such as density functional theory (DFT) do correctly describe bond-breaking in silicon.
 However, the strong bidirectional coupling between bond-breaking at the crack tip and the long-range stress field driving fracture necessitate a multiscale approach.
-The boundaries of the model system must be placed far enough away from the crack tip not to affect the results, which means that large cells containing tens to hundreds of thousands of atoms are needed;
-the current capabilities of most QM approaches.
+The boundaries of the model system must be placed far enough away from the crack tip not to affect the results, which means that large cells containing tens to hundreds of thousands of atoms are needed, beyond the current capabilities of most QM approaches.
 Fracture is perhaps the archetypical coupled multiscale problem, with thousands of atoms contributing to the elastic relaxation of the near-tip region.
 We will describe how classical and QM descriptions can be coupled to study problems in fracture using the 'Learn on the Fly' (LOTF approach) in :ref:`more detail <theory3>` later in this tutorial.

 .. figure:: multiscale-coupling.png
    :width: 500